 The official American Airline policy gave its statement as –

-Now, If you have both of the things (1 stroller + 1 car seat), then only 1 can be checked at the gate while doing check-in ticket counter.
+- Now, If you have both of the things (1 stroller + 1 car seat), then only 1 can be checked at the gate while doing the check-in ticket counter.

-Strollers are necessary to be checked immediately, according to the AA Stroller policy.
+Strollers are necessary to be checked immediately, according to the American Airlines Stroller Policy.
 But, Why?

 While It has helped many of the airlines and fellow passengers from the cumbersome circumstances of overloading and space-related problems in the flights, a massive ruckus amongst the passengers took place falling the victims of this policy, because of its non-flexibility and opaque mechanism.

 Which one is easier – Checking the Stroller or Gate Checking at the main check-in desk?

 If you use a baby carrier then, it’s one of the easiest options while doing checking with the stroller/travel system.
 Checking the stroller/travel system is usually done at the check-in counter and both of the gates.
 Now, If you have a good baby travel stroller for example BabyZen YOYO etc, then you stress to carry your baby/twins will be wiped out sure.
 Especially, about these travel strollers are; “they pack up so small and fit into most hand luggage allowances.”